dotnet/docs/docs/ai/azure-ai-services-authentication.md

 ### Assign a managed identity to your app

-In most scenarios, Azure hosted applications should use a [managed identity](/entra/identity/managed-identities-azure-resources/overview) to connect to other services such as Azure OpenAI.
-Managed identities provide an fully managed identity in Microsoft Entra ID for applications to use when connecting to resources that support Microsoft Entra authentication. `DefaultAzureCredential` discovers the identity associated with your app and uses it to authenticate to other Azure services.
+In most scenarios, Azure-hosted apps should use a [managed identity](/entra/identity/managed-identities-azure-resources/overview) to connect to other services such as Azure OpenAI.
+Managed identities provide a fully managed identity in Microsoft Entra ID for apps to use when connecting to resources that support Microsoft Entra authentication. `DefaultAzureCredential` discovers the identity associated with your app and uses it to authenticate to other Azure services.

 There are two types of managed identities you can assign to your app: